sigrimm/Lowell-Nbody/README.md

 with:
 - id, particle index, integer number
-- x ,y ,z: Barecentric positions in AU
+- x ,y ,z: Barycentric positions in AU
-- vx, vy, vz: Barycentric velocoties in AU/days
+- vx, vy, vz: Barycentric velocities in AU/days
 - A1, A2, A3: Non-gravitational acceleration terms in AU/days^2

 ## Step 4, run the integration ##